 USE YOUR LCD MONITOR TO COMPOSE ASTONISHING PHOTOGRAPHS

-You may own the most expensive photo equipment and have the latest array of software for tweaking your images but it’s all for naught if you haven’t quite figured out the fundamentals of how to put together a suitable well balanced composition.
+You may own the most expensive photo equipment and have the latest array of software for tweaking your images but it’s all for naught if you haven’t quite figured out the fundamentals of how to put together a suitable well-balanced composition.
 Creating a harmonious photographic composition is not easily accomplished or learned.
-With today’s sophisticated digital camera’s sporting high quality LCD monitors, each photo you make is instantaneously presented to you with zoom capabilities, histograms, shutter speed etc. The trick is to embrace this technology, if not you have overlooked your best opportunity to create and fine-tune your composition.
-The LCD Monitor is the best and only feature your camera has that can actually aid you in framing up your next great photograph.
-Just as there are clear guidelines that pertain to writing, music, sculpture etc. there are similar parameters that apply to the two-dimensional arts like painting, photography and printmaking.
+With today’s sophisticated digital camera’s sporting high-quality LCD monitors, each photo you make is instantaneously presented to you with zoom capabilities, histograms, shutter speed, etc. The trick is to embrace this technology, if not you have overlooked your best opportunity to create and fine-tune your composition.
+The LCD Monitor is the best and the only feature your camera has that can actually aid you in framing up your next great photograph.
+Just as there are clear guidelines that pertain to writing, music, sculpture, etc. there are similar parameters that apply to the two-dimensional arts like painting, photography, and printmaking.
 A strong composition regardless of the content generally makes the difference between a mediocre photograph and a poignant image.

-Back in the day of film most of my commercial photography work was done using a large format View Camera.
-As a rule when making a large format photograph you would expose a 4/5 sheet of Polaroid instant print film to check your composition, lighting, object placement, etc. before loading your film and tripping the shutter.
-You would diligently check every square inch of the Polaroid making adjustments to the composition; too close or too far away, should I be a bit higher or maybe just a tad lower a bit to the right or left, lens choice, depth of field/aperture/ shutter speed etc. etc. By adopting this type of workflow images could be refined one Polaroid at a time.
-When the composition is right in conjunction with the lighting, time of day etc. its time to pull out the film and make the photo.
+Back in the days of film most of my commercial photography work was done using a large format View Camera.
+As a rule, when making a large-format photograph you would expose a 4/5 sheet of Polaroid instant print film to check your composition, lighting, object placement, etc. before loading your film and tripping the shutter.
+You would diligently check every square inch of the Polaroid making adjustments to the composition; too close or too far away, should I be a bit higher or maybe just a tad lower a bit to the right or left, lens choice, depth of field/aperture/ shutter speed, etc. etc. By adopting this type of workflow images could be refined one Polaroid at a time.
+When the composition is right in conjunction with the lighting, time of day, etc. it's time to pull out the film and make the photo.
 This workflow model fits perfectly with today’s digital cameras LCD monitors giving the photographer instant feedback with every click of the shutter just as the Polaroid did for large format photographers.
 Compose, shoot, check your LCD monitor, adjust re-shoot, adjust-reshoot as many times as necessary until you feel comfortable with what is happening inside your camera’s viewfinder.
-In essence you are becoming your own best critic each time you post up another shot.
+In essence, you are becoming your own best critic each time you post up another shot.

-My best advice is slow down and be in the moment while you are out stalking your next award winning image, that is how you will discover the real magic of creative process.
+My best advice is to slow down and be in the moment while you are out stalking your next award-winning image that is when you will discover the real magic of the creative process.